1. Introduction to polymers

 13. Applications of mechanically grounded polyurethane foam

-- A comprehensive introduction to the waste management of PET bottles, from regulatory concerns to the range of different methods of materials recovery
+- Features a comprehensive introduction to the waste management of PET bottles, from regulatory concerns to the range of different methods of materials recovery

 - Compares traditional thermal recycling methods with more recently developed monomer recovery and chemical recycling methods